kiskong/node_plsql/README.md

 * The node_plsql client can be run using `node_modules/.bin/node_plsql` on MacOS/Linux or `node_modules\.bin\node_plsql` on Windows
 * Run node_plsql `node_modules/.bin/node_plsql --init=sample.json` to create a new sample configuration file.
 * Change the sample JSON configuration file (sample.json) as needed and especially make sure that the Oracle configuration information is correct.
-* Install the PL/SQL examples using SQL*Plus and running `install.sql` in the `./node_modules/node_plsql/sql` directory while connected as a user with administrative privileges.
+* Install the PL/SQL examples using SQL*Plus and running `install.sql` in the `./node_modules/node_plsql/demo` directory while connected as a user with administrative privileges.
 * Run `node_modules/.bin/node_plsql --config=sample.json` to start the server.
 * Invoke a browser and open the page `http://localhost:8999/demo/demo.pageIndex`.

-## Basic example (when installing node_plsql globally)
+## Installing node_plsql globally
 * Prepare and install the prerequisites (Python, C++ compiler, Oracle, ...)
 * Setup the environment (set the needed environment variables)
 * Create and move to a new directory